 Traumatized students are all too common in America’s schools.
-What's rare, is an opportunity for educators to sit an absorb first-hand from a former at-risk student.
+What's rare is an opportunity for educators to sit and absorb first-hand from a former at-risk student.
 Craig’s mom abused drugs, his father wasn’t present, he overcame a learning disability as a special education student.
-Craig, repeated 3rd and 5th grade before dropping out in the 10th grade.
+Craig repeated 3rd and 5th grade before dropping out in the 10th grade.
 Craig has a truly inspiring story, and his journey from GED to PhD is one that will have you motivated to go out and achieve greatness.
 In this engaging session participants will unlearn perceived fallacies about students who deal with trauma and come from poverty.
 The impact of childhood trauma and chronic stress is one of the most pressing issues facing educators and society at large.
 If you work with youth there’s a good chance you work with trauma.
 Trauma prevents students from being able to engage fully in the present moment.
 Craig’s trademark slogan, GED to PHD is a concrete paradigm that educators should never give up on any student.

 The school-to-prison pipeline is one of our nation’s most formidable challenges.
 It refers to the trend of directly referring students to law enforcement for committing certain offenses at school or creating conditions under which students are more likely to become involved in the criminal justice system, such as excluding them from school.
 It is imperative that educators (1) educate themselves about the “school discipline gap.”
 (2) Help students and colleagues unlearn misperceptions about students from poverty.
 (3) Continue reaching out to low-income families even when they appear unresponsive (and without assuming, if they are unresponsive, that we know why).
 (4) Respond when colleagues stereotype poor students and/or parents.
 (5) Fight to keep low-income students from being assigned unjustly to special education or low academic tracks.
 (6) Make curriculum relevant to poor students, drawing on and validating their experiences and intelligences.
 Most important, we must consider how our own class biases affect our interactions with and expectations of our students.
 Craig’s trademark slogan, GED to PHD is a concrete paradigm that educators should never give up on any student.